intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/run-notebook-colab.md

 **Begin your code**

-Call `init_nncontext()` that will create a SparkContext with optimized performance configuration and initialize the BigDL engine.
+Call `init_nncontext()` that will create a SparkContext with optimized performance configurations.

 ```python
 from zoo.common.nncontext import*